ssharma2712/MyESL/README.md

 <br />

 ```
 --clade_list <string1, string2,...> : Users can test multiple phylogenetic hypotheses when the input phylogenetic tree contains multiple clade IDs.
 This option must be used with "--tree" option.

 --gen_clade_list <int, int>         : Users can generate multiple hypotheses when the input phylogeny contains no clade ID.
 The size of the clade is determined by the input integers defining the upper and lower limits
                                       of clade size, respectively.
 --class_bal <string>                : DrPhylo also performs class balancing, a common practice in supervised machine learning.
 Class balancing helps balance the number of species inside and outside the focal clade of interest.
                                       Class balancing in DrPhylo is performed by phylogenetic aware sampling <phylo> when the "--tree" option provides the phylogenetic hypothesis.
 DrPhylo also makes a balance between classes
                                       by using inverse weights using the option <weight>.
---output <string>                   : The name of the output directory where all results from DrPhylo analysis will be stored.
-The program creates this directory automatically.
---data_type <string>                :
+--data_type <string>                : <nucleotide> informs MyESL to treat A, T, C, G, and U as valid characters without case sensitivity, and all other characters will be treated as missing data.
+                                      <protein> option treats all unambiguous IUPAC amino acid letters (case insensitive) as valid characters.
+                                      <molecular> option provides a way to use both nucleotide and acid letters as valid characters.
+                                      <universal> option is used as default, which allows the analysis of presence/absence (0/1) data.
---bit_ct <string>                   : One can choose to drop all bit-columns in which the bit 1 appears fewer than a certain number of times
+--bit_ct <int>                      : One can choose to drop all bit-columns in which the bit 1 appears fewer than a certain number of times
 ```
 <br />